“Stereopsis is more like a feeling than a perception” -Josh Greer

 - Example of Course Schedule from 2012

-- Download this Chrome extension to Disable YouTube HTML5 in order to restore the stereoscopic viewing options available through the Flash viewer.
-Once loaded you can disable/enable it as desired via a checkbox in Chrome > Preferences > Extensions
+- Download this Chrome extension to Disable YouTube HTML5 in order to restore the original YouTube stereoscopic viewing options still available through the Flash viewer.
+If it does not seem to work, try reloaded the page or restarting the browser.
+Once you have the plugin installed you can simply disable/enable it as desired via a checkbox in the path, Chrome > Preferences > Extensions.
+You will need to disable the plugin to watch 360º videos on YouTube, and then enable it again when you want to watch 3D videos.

 - 3D Videos